-This version shifts the X forward (closer to the soundhole) and incorporates a Taylor-patented relief rout (see description below).
+This version shifts the X forward (closer to the soundhole) and incorporates Taylor’s patented relief rout (see description below).
 These refinements enable more of the top to vibrate, enhancing the tone.

-CV (used on the 8 Series and up).
+CV (used on the 900 Series and up)

 This version incorporates the relief rout and additional refinements, including subtle contouring differences in the scalloping.
 In general, guitars with CV bracing sound fuller and fatter without giving up articulation.
 They are also slightly louder.

 Our patented relief rout is a tone-enhancing voicing technique in which a groove is carved along the inside edges of the top.
 This groove is similar in function to the re-curve on a violin — it “loosens up” the edges of the top, generating extra flexibility without sacrificing structural integrity.
 We first began using this groove in 2002.
 The result is increased bass and volume with a balanced tone.

 Nylon-String Fan Bracing

 Fan bracing is a completely different bracing style that is used on our nylon-string models.
 It was inspired by patterns used by classical guitar builders.
 Because nylon strings generate less tension, a nylon-string guitar typically has a thinner top and much lighter bracing.
 Our unique ladder-style pattern produces a signature Taylor nylon-string voice: an “open” sound that’s clear and bright, strong on the treble side, and long on sustain.